magnetgrouplabs/cync-lan/README.md

 ## Re-routing / Overriding DNS
 >[!WARNING]
 > After freshly redirecting DNS: Devices that are currently
-> talking to the Cync cloud will need to be power cycled before they make
+> talking to Cync cloud will need to be power cycled before they make
 > a DNS request and connect to the local `cync-lan` server.

 There are detailed instructions for OPNSense and Pi-hole.